veyselarslan12/grammar-correction-ai/README.md

 # grammar-correction-ai

 ## Description
 * This project is a simple web application that generates grammar correction using the OpenAI API.
-The application allows users to input a prompt and receive a list of generated questions in response.
+The application allows users to input a prompt and receive a sentences that corrected grammarly by AI.

 ## Installation
 * Clone the repository